MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Result/README.md

 ## Tasks

-1. Implement a program that matches the flowchart below.
+1. Implement a program that matches the design.
 2. Ensure the code is efficient.